jasperthebest/reactjs-WeatherReport/README.md

+Check build for final output.
+You can run by using this comment:

+npm init

+Then use this code

+npm start

+or

+Yarn start

 What we are looking for
 This exercise is to examine your technical knowledge, reasoning and engineering principals.
 There are no tricks or hidden agendas.
 We are looking for a demonstration of your experience and skill using current software development technologies and methods.